jordanBTCplz/not-yeti/README.md

 No pip.
 No network.
 Python 3 stdlib only.

 This is **not** a wallet.
 Signing will have to be done on Sparrow or Bitcoin Core on an air-gapped machine.
 The online node only ever sees an xpub.
-This setup can be used to generate an XPRV as well in order to sign, but my primary goal is to create a vault.
+This setup can be used to generate an XPRV as well in order to sign, but my primary goal is to create a safe place to store Bitcoin.

 ## Files